csavage5/NHL-Schedule-Converter/README.md

 # NHL-Schedule-Converter
-Converts an NHL team schedule .ics file from NHL.com ito a .csv file.
+Converts an NHL team schedule .ics file from NHL.com into a .csv file.